 For the security group with have to make a new one with allows the EC2 instances to talk to the RDS.

-Now that our RDS is existing let's configure our secrets manager so when the web server would like to access the RDS it will gain access, using the sample code given when we configured the user data the web server will know where to look.
+Now that our RDS is existing let's configure our secrets manager so that when the web server would like to access the RDS it will gain access, using the sample code given when we configured the user data the web server will know where to look.
 Make sure in the secret value you add a secret key called "dbname" and the secret value is the name of the database.

-And create another policy to attach to our instances so when the time comes it can access the RDS.
+And create another policy to attach to our instances so that when the time comes it can access the RDS.

-Finally attach the policy to the SSM instance profile.
+Finally, attach the policy to the SSM instance profile.

 I know there's an S3 bucket to create and configure to make static but you can walk through this part and troubleshoot any problems you bump into.
 I hope this workshop helped some but there's many more you can do!